Top 15 Wyoming USA Events and Festivals

 Enlightenment in reference to Wyoming’s Big Show in Rock Springs is on offer at:

 This two-day festival, a tradition in Green River (an oasis in the "High Desert Country") for more than eight years, includes several fun activities for all the family including a cajun shrimp boil and pasta feed, Great Duck Race, the popular Run with the Horses Marathon, concerts and live bands, a car show, dog show, fireworks, Kayak rodeo, free kids games, a hula-hoop contest and a micro brew garden.

-For more information about the River Festival in Green River visit:
+Regarding the River Festival in Green River study:

 Fort Bridger Rendezvous

 end August - beginning September